tensortask/hello-world/README.md

 * Create systems that maximize the collaboration between neural networks and data scientists in a decentralized manner.
 * Turn the internet into a large interconnected neural net.
 * Explore micro-payments as a means of incentivizing collaboration/development within data science.
-* Make artificial intelligence and big data benefit everyone (financially and technologically).
+* Open the benefits of machine intelligence to everyone (financially and technologically).

 ## Stealth Mode
 TensorTask is in stealth mode while we develop the underlying technology.
 We believe in releasing high-quality and well-tested code.
 We also want to perform internal research, reach milestones, and undergo a security audit.